Gnocchi Mac and Cheese

 Step three

-Get your butter, flour and almond milk.
+Get your butter, all-purpose flour, and almond milk.
+(A)

 Step four